 We intend to apply to list our Class A common stock on the NYSE.
 Prior to the initial listing, no public market existed for our Class A common stock.
 However, our Class A and Class B common stock (on an as-converted to common stock basis) have a history of trading in private transactions, although such history is limited, as we only recently lifted transfer restrictions on our capital stock in February 2020.
 The table below shows the high and low sales prices for our Class A and Class B common stock (on an as-converted to common stock basis) in private transactions by our stockholders, for the indicated periods, as well as the volume-weighted average price per share, based on information available to us.
-While the DMM, in consultation , and as our financial advisors, is expected to consider this information in connection with setting the opening public price of our Class A common stock, this information may, however, have little or no relation to the broader market demand for our Class A common stock and thus the opening trading price and subsequent trading price of our Class A common stock on the NYSE.
+While the DMM, in consultation with Morgan Stanley, J.P.
+Morgan, Credit Suisse, and Jefferies as our financial advisors, is expected to consider this information in connection with setting the opening public price of our Class A common stock, this information may, however, have little or no relation to the broader market demand for our Class A common stock and thus the opening trading price and subsequent trading price of our Class A common stock on the NYSE.
 As a result, you should not place reliance on these historical private sales prices as they may differ materially from the opening trading price and subsequent trading price of our Class A common stock on the NYSE.
 See the section titled "Risk Factors-Risks Related to Ownership of Our Class A Common Stock-The trading price of our Class A common stock, upon listing on the NYSE, may have little or no relationship to the historical sales prices of our capital stock in private transactions, and such private transactions have been limited."

 Per Share Sale Price Number of Shares Sold Volume- Weighted Average Price Number of Shares Outstanding

 High Low in the Period (VWAP) (Period End)

-Annual ·
+Annual

 Fiscal 2020(1) \$ 15.82 \$ 15.82 4,647,127 \$ 15.82 76,687,509

 Quarterly

 First Quarter Fiscal 2021(2) \$ 17.00 \$ 13.04 335,347 \$ 15.98 77,159,235

 Second Quarter Fiscal 2021(2)(3)

 (1) In September 2019, we entered into a participation agreement with an entity affiliated with Lead Edge Capital, LEC Asana Holdings, LLC; 8VC Co-Invest Fund I, L.P.; WiL Fund I, L.P.; and Tiger Global Private Investment Partners XI, L.P. and an affiliate thereof, pursuant to which we agreed to waive certain transfer restrictions in connection with a tender offer that such parties proposed to commence.
-In October 2019, these holders conducted a tender offer for shares of our outstanding Class B common stock and Class A common stock from our stockholders and purchased an aggregate of 4,647,127 shares of our outstanding Class B common stock and Class A common stock from our stockholders, at a purchase price of \$15.82 per share, for an aggregate purchase price of approximately \$73.5 million.
-From March 16, 2020 to June 14, 2020, as economic conditions worsened during the COVID-19 pandemic, we restricted the ability of our stockholders to transfer shares of our capital
+In October 2019, these holders conducted a tender offer for shares of our outstanding Class B common stock and Class A common stock and Class A common stock from our stockholders and purchased an aggregate of 4,647,127 shares of our outstanding Class B common stock and Class A common stock from our stockholders, at a purchase price of \$15.82 per share, for an aggregate purchase price of approximately \$73.5 million.

-(3)From June 15, 2020 to , 2020, we restricted the ability of our stockholders to transfer shares of our capital stock at a price per share below \$14.24, which was the estimated fair value of our common stock determined by our board of directors.
+(3) From June 15, 2020 to , 2020, we restricted the ability of our stockholders to transfer shares of our capital stock at a price per share below \$14.24, which was the estimated fair value of our common stock determined by our board of directors.